juhoinkinen/Annif-wiki/Backend:-MLLM.md

 Since the algorithm has not been described elsewhere, a short explanation follows.
 The general idea is the same as Maui, but some details are different.
 In empirical tests, the MLLM algorithm has so far performed as well as or better than Maui in terms of the common quality measures (precision, recall, F1 score, NDCG).

-During training, the vocabulary is first processed and an index is constructed from all the terms (preferred, alternate and optionally also hidden labels).
-Additional data structures are initialized based on vocabulary structure: matrices are constructed from semantic relations between concepts (broader, narrower and related relationships) as well as members of SKOS Collections.
-Then the manually indexed example documents are processed, matching them with terms from the vocabulary via the term index.
-Each document will produce a number of matches; these are then consolidated into a set of candidate subjects for that document, and heuristic feature values will be calculated for each candidate; the heuristics rely, in part, on the vocabulary structure as well as more general features such as TF-IDF value, document length and spread.
-Finally, a machine learning classifier (an ensemble of 10 decision trees) is trained to predict which candidate features indicate that the subject is appropriate for the document, based on the manually assigned subjects.
-The indexes and the trained classifier are then saved to disk; together they constitute the trained MLLM model.
+The following steps happen during training:

+1. A term index is constructed from all the terms (preferred, alternate and optionally also hidden labels)
+2. Additional indexes are initialized based on vocabulary structure: semantic relations between concepts (broader, narrower and related) as well as members of SKOS Collections
+3. The manually indexed training documents are processed, matching them with terms from the vocabulary via the term index constructed in step 1; the result is a set of matches within each document
+4. The matches for each document are combined into candidate subjects; for example, repeated matches for the same subject will be combined into a single candidate
+5. Numeric features are calculated for each candidate, based on heuristics that rely on general features such as document length, TF-IDF value ans spread, as well as the vocabulary indexes from step 2
+6. A machine learning classifier (an ensemble of 10 decision trees) is trained to predict which candidate features indicate that the subject is appropriate for the document, by comparing the candidates with the manually assigned subjects for the documents.
+7. The indexes and the classifier are saved to disk; together they constitute the trained MLLM model.

-During inference (use on new documents), the same process is repeated for each document.
-The terms in the document are matched against vocabulary terms, the matches are consolidated into candidate subjects, heuristics are used to calculate feature values for each candidate, and the classifier is used to predict the most likely subjects based on the feature values.
+During inference (use on new documents), steps 3-5 are repeated for each document: The terms in the document are matched against vocabulary terms, the matches are consolidated into candidate subjects, and heuristics are used to calculate feature values for each candidate.
+Finally, the classifier is used to predict the most likely subjects based on the feature values.

 The main differences between MLLM and Maui are:

+* Maui can be used for both keyphrase extraction (without a controlled vocabulary) and subject indexing (with a vocabulary).
+MLLM assumes that there is a defined vocabulary and only does the latter
 * the lexical matching process in MLLM is based on sets of (normalized) tokens instead of word n-grams; in practice, matching in MLLM is less strict than in Maui, leading to higher recall at the cost of precision;
 * Maui has only one feature for semantic relatedness, while MLLM uses distinct heuristics for broader, narrower and related relationships
 * MLLM includes features that are not used in Maui: